Plasma stealth: Absorption of EM radiation

 Control of plasma properties like density and temperature is important for a functioning plasma stealth device, and it may be necessary to dynamically adjust the plasma density, temperature, or combinations, or the magnetic field, in order to effectively defeat different types of radar systems.
 The great advantage Plasma Stealth possesses over traditional radio frequency stealth techniques like low-observability geometry and use of radar-absorbent materials is that plasma is tunable and wideband.
 When faced with frequency hopping radar, it is possible, at least in principle, to change the plasma temperature and density to deal with the situation.
 The greatest challenge is to generate a large area or volume of plasma with good energy efficiency.

 Plasma stealth technology also faces various technical problems.
 For example, the plasma itself emits EM radiation, although it is usually weak and noise-like in spectrum.
 Also, it takes some time for plasma to be re-absorbed by the atmosphere and a trail of ionized air would be created behind the moving aircraft, but at present there is no method to detect this kind of plasma trail at long distance.
 Thirdly, plasmas (like glow discharges or fluorescent lights) tend to emit a visible glow: this is not compatible with overall low observability concept.
-However, present optical detection devices like FLIR has a shorter range than radar, so Plasma Stealth still has an operational range space.
 Last but not least, it is extremely difficult to produce a radar-absorbent plasma around an entire aircraft traveling at high speed, the electrical power needed is tremendous.
 However, a substantial reduction of an aircraft's RCS may be still be achieved by generating radar-absorbent plasma around the most reflective surfaces of the aircraft, such as the turbojet engine fan blades, engine air intakes, vertical stabilizers, and airborne radar antenna.

 There have been several computational studies on plasma-based radar cross section reduction technique using three-dimensional finite-difference time-domain simulations.
 Chung studied the radar cross change of a metal cone when it is covered with plasma, a phenomenon that occurs during reentry into the atmosphere.
 Chung simulated the radar cross section of a generic satellite, and also the radar cross section when it is covered with artificially generated plasma cones.